2020 Genesys 300: Television

 Originally scheduled for NBCSN, it was announced on May 24 that the race would move to NBC, marking the first IndyCar Series event to air in primetime on network television in seven years.
 With 1.285 million viewers, it was the most-watched IndyCar Series event outside of the Indianapolis 500 since 2016.

-The race was called at the track with Leigh Diffey doing play-by-play.
-Paul Tracy and Townsend Bell as analysts, with Marty Snider and Kelli Stavast reporting on pit lane.
+The race was called at the track with Leigh Diffey doing play-by-play, Paul Tracy and Townsend Bell as analysts, and Marty Snider and Kelli Stavast reporting on pit lane.

 Radio

 The race was carried by the IndyCar Radio Network.
 Mark Jaynes served as the chief announcer from WIBC Radio studios along with Davey Hamilton as Driver Expert.
 Jake Query called the field down the backstretch from WIBC studios.
 Nick Yeoman was the sole pit reporter at the track.